 The Affiliate system explained

 Over the years the production and nurture of sites whose primary income is Affiliate dollars have become a HUGE web industry.
-There are multitudes of sites and gurus who do little but recommend how to make money in this way.
-The Christian web is not immune to this, in fact as mentioned earlier, since I first wrote this a number of promoters of the system have appeared.
+There are multitudes of sites and gurus who do little but recommend how to make money in this way and who collect on their earnings from it.

 There were laws written to prevent the worst abuses and the token compliance of these laws are the statements you see on sites that state something like "I may receive some small compensation from some of the links on this site, but trust me, I have used all these products and would never recommend anything that I didn't really believe in."
 Maybe some people who post those things believe what they say.
 I'm sure that's true for some people and products, but overall to honestly say that and mean it would be challenging.

-Maybe I'm just really slow, but for me it takes a LOT of time to carefully look at sites and products, to try them, to dig below the splash page and see if a product truly does as advertised and even more if it is useful to a church audience.
+Maybe I'm simply slow, but for me, it takes a LOT of time to carefully look at sites and products, to try them, to dig below the splash page and see if a product truly does as advertised, and even more if it is useful to a church audience.
 I wish I had more time to evaluate new products, resources, etc., but I only put up what I have worked with for a time or feel I have a good sense of.
-When I get an email that has lots of links and the statements along the lines of how wonderful and useful they are and similar emails come every few days, I question how genuinely useful the recommendation can be.
-How much time is the person recommending the "incredible program or software or webinar" really spending to test the product when they pump out emails every few days with new offers?
-How can they be an expert on any and all the products even vaguely related to the church?
+When I get an email or read a newsletter or a web article that has lots of links and statements along the lines of how wonderful and useful they are and similar emails or newsletters come every few days, gushing equally about various products, I question (and you should also, no matter how highly you think of the person pushing them) how genuinely useful the recommendation can be.
+How much time is the person recommending the "incredible program or software or webinar or great Christian book they read" really spending to test the product when they pump out emails every few days with new offers?
+How can they be an expert on any and all the products, software, books, whatever, that they can't wait for you to try?

 The costs to me to share these concerns

 What I am sharing is not done lightly.
-I have been tempted to become part of this system (a ministry like this is costly to run) and have had many people urge me to do so, but after much time in prayer and consideration, I have decided not to do this.
+I have been tempted to become part of this system (a ministry like this is costly to run and at present I work another job to support it and that is very hard) and have had many people urge me to become an affiliate marketing, but after much time in prayer and consideration, I have decided not to do this.
 This is in spite of the reality that I know I could make a lot of money by participating in affiliate programs—people and a lot of them, tend to check out and buy what I recommend.
 Effective Church Communications could certainly use a source of easy income—but I don't believe that is the Lord's way for us.

-Recently (2021) I have even been recruited to be an "influencer" with my pick of products to promote.
-I was briefly flattered and then upset with myself for feeling that way.
+I have even been recruited to be an "influencer" with my pick of products to promote and a continuing income to do it.
+I was briefly flattered and then upset with myself for feeling that way and even being momentarily tempted.

 My responsibility to my readers